 Green Star Services is proud to be a member of the international National Radon Defense network, which has worked with Environmental Engineering firms all over North America in installing Vapor Intrusion Mitigation Systems.
 We understand the importance of sealing, depressurizing, and communicating all the entry points of the vapor intrusion.

-For an environmental cleanup project of this nature, we understand you need a company with experience to get the job done right.
+For an environmental cleanup project of this nature, we understand you need a company with the experience to get the job done right.
 We are your trusted local experts for soil vapor extraction and indoor air quality services, so call us today to get started!
-We offer free estimates in Castle Rock, Pueblo, Colorado Springs, Larkspur, Fountain, Franktown, Monument, Woodland Park, Elbert, Peyton and throughout the surrounding areas.
+We offer free estimates in Denver, Colorado Springs, Castle Rock, Canon City, Frisco, Aurora, Arvada, Boulder, Pueblo, Woodland Park, and throughout the surrounding areas.

 our service area